xchainjs/xchainjs.github.io/8 - xchain-thorchain/README.md

 sort: 8
 ---

-# XCHAIN POLKADOT
+# XCHAIN Thorchain

-Custom Polkadot client and utilities used by XChainJS clients
+Custom Thorchain client and utilities used by XChainJS clients

 {% include list.liquid all=true %}